Spatiotemporal-Augmented Graph Neural Networks for Human Mobility Simulation: Introduction

 \section{Introduction}

 }

 \IEEEPARstart{H}{uman} mobility patterns have attracted widespread attention~\cite{gonzalez2008understanding,althoff2017large,jia2020population} to investigate when and where people's activities happen, and aroused multi-disciplinary applications such as urban planning~\cite{xu2021emergence}, pollution abatement~\cite{bohm2022gross}, and epidemic prevention~\cite{venkatramanan2021forecasting}.
 For example, reliable human mobility models can inform policy-making of crucial projects, such as planning for expanding urban land~\cite{gao2020mapping} and making effective controlling strategies of gross polluters~\cite{bohm2022gross}.
-Specifically, the human mobility patterns have been investigated to deal with the COVID-19 pandemic, appropriately informing the re-opening policys~\cite{chang2021mobility} and allocating the limited medical resources~\cite{venkatramanan2021forecasting}.
+Specifically, the human mobility patterns have been investigated to deal with the COVID-19 pandemic, appropriately informing the reopening policies~\cite{chang2021mobility} and allocating the limited medical resources~\cite{venkatramanan2021forecasting}.

 However, it is difficult to obtain human mobility trajectories recording the spatiotemporal sequences of human mobility locations due to privacy concerns and commercial limitations.
 The human mobility simulation task aims to generate massive artificial human mobility trajectories with high fidelity given a small set of real-world human mobility data, which can largely alleviate the scarcity and sparsity of existing data.
-Moreover, such controllable generations of human mobility data can perform counterfactual inference to measure the treatment effects of different strategies~\cite{chang2021mobility} and investigate the emergence patterns of urban growth when increasing the scales of human mobility behaviors~\cite{alessandretti2020scales,xu2021emergence}.
+Such controllable generations of human mobility data can perform counterfactual inference to measure the treatment effects of different strategies~\cite{chang2021mobility} and investigate the emergence patterns of urban growth when increasing human mobility scales~\cite{alessandretti2020scales,xu2021emergence}.